 The Food Bank welcomes food donations from individuals and companies alike.
-If you would like to make a donation of food as an individual, please see Food Drives, or consider making a cash donation.
+If you would like to make a donation of food as an individual, you may drop it off weekdays between 8:00am and 4:00pm or make a cash donation online here.
+If you are hosting a food drive, please see Food Drives.
 If you represent a company in the food industry and would like to make a corporate donation, please read on for more information.

 The Regional Food Bank receives several hundred thousand pounds of donated food and non-food items each week from the food industry.
 No donation is too great or too small.
 Every donation plays a part in making it possible for the Food Bank to provide over 35 million pounds of food and grocery products each year for hungry and disadvantaged people.
 The Food Bank has the capacity to serve as your one-stop resource for making optimal use of unmarketable product, giving you the opportunity to conveniently reach several non-profit agencies with your donations.

 The food industry is the backbone of food banking.
 Hundreds of local and national companies donate quality food to the Regional Food Bank, including:

 - Food Brokers

 Venison Donation Coalition of New York State